ishahid007/innosabi/README.md

 Run the following command to build the Docker containers and bring them up:

+1. Make sure to copy the .env.example file to .env and update it with your values.

 ```bash
 docker compose -f deploy/docker-compose.yml --env-file ./.env up --build
 ```